OIDC Basics

 -d '{ "parameters": "redirect_uri=https://client.example.org/cb/example.com&response_type=code&client_id=<Client ID e.g. 12898884596863>&scope=openid&nonce=n-0S6_WzA2Mj" }'

-Then you will receive the following response (omitted for brevity).
+You should receive the following response (shortened for brevity).

 {